Deep Learning in Asset Pricing: Model

 The fundamental pricing equation $\E[\R \M] = 0$ implies the SDF weights

-which are the portfolio weights of the conditional mean-variance efficient portfolio.\footnote{Any portfolio on the globally efficient frontier achieves the maximum Sharpe Ratio.
-These portfolio weights represent one possible efficient portfolio.} We define the tangency portfolio as the SDF factor $F_{t+1}=\w ^{\top} \R$.
+which are the portfolio weights of the conditional mean-variance efficient portfolio.\footnote{Any portfolio on the globally efficient frontier achieves the maximum Sharpe ratio.
+These portfolio weights represent one possible efficient portfolio.} We define the tangency portfolio as $F_{t+1}=\w ^{\top} \R$ and will refer to this traded factor as the SDF.
 The asset pricing equation can now be formulated as

 Hence, no-arbitrage implies a one-factor model